Inflation hitting Americans during holiday season

 Prices are up for everything from gas to food to Christmas presents and some warn it’s going to stick around.

-Compared to 2020, prices in October were up 6.2%, according to a recent U.S. Labor Department report.
-From September to October, they rose 0.9%.
+Compared to 2020, prices in October were up 6.2 percent, according to a recent U.S. Labor Department report.
+From September to October, they rose 0.9 percent.

 “The Biden Administration refused to build a new pipeline that would have gotten safe and secure energy from Canada to the United States,” he said.